 “I was just another expendable clone waiting for my turn to be slaughtered in a war that made no sense to me.”-Cut Lawquane

 Ahsoka Leaves the Jedi Order (Star Wars: The Clone Wars, Season Five)

 In the final four episodes of the fifth season, an increasing number of people in the Republic have grown disillusioned with the war and the Jedi Order as its perpetrators.
 A young padawan of the Order, Barriss Offee (Meredith Salenger), orchestrates a bombing of the Jedi temple and frames her friend and fellow padawan, Ahsoka Tano (Ashley Eckstein).
 This arc marks in a notable way the beginning of the end and while Ahsoka is eventually cleared of all charges, she chooses to leave the Jedi Order and her master, Anakin Skywalker (Matt Lanter), having lost her faith in the Order and all that it was meant to stand for.
 The season five finale masterfully weaves together the idea of great personal tragedy and long term warfare – everyone suffers to some account in an unending war.
-People lose their war, friends betray each other, family leave, orders of peace turn against their values, society becomes corrupted.
+People lose their way, friends betray each other, family leaves, orders of peace turn against their values, societies become corrupted.
 These ideas make room for a more nuanced understanding of the Star Wars universe and provides greater meaning to the happiness, love, light, and peace that eventually endures.

 “The Jedi have become warmongers.
 They’ve become military weapons and they’re killing when they should be keeping the peace.”-Letta Turmond